 - 1 medium red pepper, 152mg

 - 1 medium potato, 20mg

 - 1 cup chopped broccoli, 81mg

-If you’re worried about getting your vitamin C needs from food alone, I’d highly recommend looking into a real food sourced supplement.
+If you're worried about getting your vitamin C needs from food alone, I'd highly recommend looking into a great supplement.
 Some of the most popular ingredients to look for include real vitamin C from Camu Camu, rose hips, acerola, and amla.
-These are the ones I’d recommend:
+These are some of my favorites:

 What about you?
 How do you meet your vitamin C needs?

 I have dehydrated & ground up the peels from organic citrus fruits for vitamin C.

 The cheapest method if you cant access the other methods.

 Take a tsp or 2 daily when your requirements for C aren't met.